Technical SEO

 Conditional requests are used to specify certain conditions or criteria that must be met before the server processes the request.

-A common example of a conditional request is using the "If-Match" or "If-None-Match" headers, which specify that the server should only perform the requested action if the specified conditions regarding the resource's state are met.
+A common example is using the "If-Match" or "If-None-Match" headers, which specify that the server should only perform the requested action if the specified conditions regarding the resource's state are met.

 429 Too Many Requests